AiSatan/AutoHotKeyAutoCorrect/README.md

 # AutoHotKeyAutoCorrect
-AutoHotKey v2 script for AutoCorrect world by google.
+AutoHotKey v2 script for AutoCorrect word by google.

 Hello, I didn't find any alternatives for "Autocorrect Anything":